tomkalervo/adventofcode2024/README.md

 # adventofcode2024
 Coding challanges from https://adventofcode.com/
+The application for solving the challenges is written in c++.
+For me, this is a way to get more experience in writing c++ code.
+Thus, any poor implementation or suggestions on improvements are much appreciated.
+The logic, however, should hold :D

 ## The build and run setup
 I have a CMake script that build the aoc application.